Anybody read this?

 The European Commission is considering intervening over the failure of UK data watchdogs to punish BT for the way it secretly co-opted tens of thousands of customers into trials of Phorm's profiling system to serve them targeted advertising.
-At the end of May, the Information Commissioner's Office told Stephen Mainwaring, whose …
+At the end of May, the Information Commissioner's Office told Stephen Mainwaring, …

 Anybody read this?